 We understand many of you are in a hurry to strengthen your skills.
 But rest and recovery days are just as important as training days.
 Prioritizing rest lets your body recover to prevent burnout.
-With rest and recovery also comes proper nutrition, hydration, and adequate sleep (NO ALL-NIGHT VIDEO GAME SESSIONS!).

 Interested in training properly this upcoming Summer?
 Check out our upcoming Summer Prep camp!

 Here is a sample baseball summer training plan written by DME Academy’s Director of Baseball, Michael Main for student-athletes.
 This program incorporates strength and conditioning, skill development, flexibility and mobility:

 Strength and Conditioning (3-4 times per week):

 Warm-up: Begin each session with a dynamic warm-up, including exercises such as jumping jacks, high knees, butt kicks, and lunges.

 Resistance Training: Include exercises that target major muscle groups used in baseball, such as squats, lunges, deadlifts, bench presses, shoulder presses, and rows.
 Perform 3-4 sets of 8-12 reps for each exercise, progressively increasing weight as appropriate.

 Core Training: Incorporate core exercises such as planks, Russian twists, medicine ball throws, and stability ball exercises.
 Aim for 2-3 sets of 15-20 reps or holds.